Kurultai: Mongol Empire

 All Great Khans of the Mongol Empire, were formally elected in a kurultai; khans of subordinate Mongol states, such as the Golden Horde, were elected by a similar regional kurultai.

+The election of Temujin to Genghis Khan is a topic which is brief, but touched on in the Secret history of the Mongols.

+And so, when the people of the felt walled tents had been brought to allegiance, the year of the tiger (1206) they all gathered at the source of the Onan river.
+They hoisted the white standard with nine tails and there they gave Chinggis Qa’an the title of Qan.

-During the kurultai, Mongol chiefs would convene to choose the next great khan.
+During the kurultai, Mongol chiefs would convene to choose the next great khan among other things.
 The kurultai was often, but not always, held in the capital of the Mongol Empire.
 They were also a time to assign all critical positions of leadership, as well as an opportunity to decide the military direction to be implemented under the new khan and leadership.

 After the new khan was elected, an elaborate enthronement procedure followed.
 Johann Schiltberger, a 15th-century German traveler, described the installation of a new Golden Horde khan as follows:

 When they choose a king, they take him and seat him on white felt, and raise him in it three times.
 Then they lift him up and carry him round the tent, and seat him on a throne, and put a golden sword in his hand.
 Then he must be sworn as is the custom.